Student Research & Development Grants

-The Undergraduate Student Research and Professional Development Fund Committee is administered by the Director of Faculty Development.
-Committee members include a faculty member (from each TUG school) and two students.
+The Undergraduate Student Research and Professional Development Fund is administered by the Faculty Development Fund committee.
 The committee meets near the end of each month (Sept-May) to review applications.
 All applicants will be notified of the status of their grant application in writing at their local address or by email (with copies to their faculty advisor and project/activity mentor) within one week of the meeting.
-Students receiving a grant will receive a check at the same address promptly to support the activity.
+Students receiving a grant will need to submit an expense report, along with original receipts, for reimbursement of expenses.
+If a faculty member pays for any expenses, they also need to submit a signed expense report, along with their receipts, noting the expenses are related to a student award.

 The Committee reports annually to the College community announcing the recipients and their projects/activities.